 Venezuela braces for 'mother of all protests'

-Venezuela braced for rival demonstrations Wednesday for and against President Nicolas Maduro, whose moves to tighten his grip on power have triggered deadly unrest and escalated the country's political and economic crisis.
-Maduro's opponents are vowing to stage the "mother of all protests" calling for his ouster, after two weeks of violent demonstrations that have left five people dead and dozens wounded.
+Handout picture released by the Venezuelan Presidency showing Venezuelan President Nicolas Maduro saluting next to his wife Cilia Flores as they arrive for the celebrations for the seventh anniversary of the Bolivarian Militia in Caracas on April 17, 2017.
+AFP / Venezuelan Presidency Caracas: Venezuela braced for rival demonstrations Wednesday for and against President Nicolas Maduro, whose moves to tighten his grip on power have triggered deadly unrest and escalated the country's political and economic crisis.

 Discussions